Ground-Support-Equipment-SCRT/GSE-Embedded-Software/README.md

-# GSE-Systems-Firmware
+# GSE-Embedded-Software
-Firmware run by both the user and pad enclosures.
+Software run on Raspberry Pis for handling tasks such as checking systems pre-launch, launching the rocket, and receiving telemetry from the rocket during flight,